purecloudlabs/gprovision/README.md

 ### content

-* the root filesystem that will be laid down
+* a tarball of the root filesystem that will be laid down
+  * assumptions
-  * we assume systemd is the init system, and that systemd-networkd manages networking
+    * systemd is the init system
-* any boot loader files will be ignored
+    * systemd-networkd manages networking
+    * `/boot/norm_boot` is the kernel built by mage in this repo, with embedded initramfs
 * on install, the kernel located under /boot in the image is compared to the previously installed kernel
   * comparison is by _build number_, not kernel version
     * example: `4.19.16 (user@host) #300 SMP <timestamp>` => build number is 300
     * use the kernel built here by mage
       * build number is set from an env var
     * kernel with higher number will overwrite the other
+  * do not include any boot-related files except the kernel; they will be ignored.
+    * grub
+    * grub menus
+    * separate initramfs
+    * etc
 * accounts
   * admin must exist
   * no accounts in the image (other than admin) should allow login
   * factory restore will set password for admin account

+### file location

+Factory restore looks for update files on the recovery volume, under Image/.
+The first image is written during provisioning.
+Others are the responsibility of your code to download/place.
+Note that factory restore verifies the checksum to avoid corruption, but this does not provide any guarantees that the image came from the right place.

+Your download code should have additional safeguards, such as

+* signature verification
+* only allow downloads from a host under your control
+* only allow https downloads
+* pin the certificate for the download host
+* etc

 ## building